Morning General Sessions & Networking Functions

 8:45 - 9:15 a.m.

-Unlocking Repairibility
+Unlocking Repairability

 Unlocking Repairability explores how modern Glue Pull Repair (GPR) techniques allow collision technicians to correct damage with greater control, reduced invasiveness, and improved panel integrity.
 The session walks through KECO’s methodology for assessing damage, applying lateral tension, and managing metal flow to restore repairable panels that might otherwise be replaced or stud-welded.
 Attendees gain practical insight into when and how to use GPR to increase repairability, improve outcomes, and streamline workflow in today’s collision shops.